Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Zhongyang Li</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
        Zhongyang is a PhD researcher under joint supervision of Dr Xiaojun Wang and Dr Mingming Liu at DCU.
-He received his Bchelor degree in Communication Engineering from Communication University of China in 2024.
+He received his Bachelor degree in Communication Engineering from Communication University of China in 2024.
 His research interests include machine learning and its application to modern communication systems.
     </p>
   </div>
 </div>